 Diesel, gasoline and gas oil for equipment and vehicles also contributed to energy consumption.
 To further reduce the energy consumption, the Group is committed to improve the overall logistic process in order to achieve a better logistic management.
-As previously mentioned, the Management is also planning to sell dilbit to terminals closer to the production site so that transportation distance and fuel consumption by vehicles can be reduced.

 Sunshine endeavours to demonstrate its commitment to the environment and community by reducing environmental impacts associated with energy use.
 We will work towards continuous improvement of energy performance.